martinsson/BugsZero-Kata/instructions-intermediate.md

   * Use a compiled language or a static type checker like flowtype
 * Someone could try to create a game with 7 players, make sure that's impossible.
   * or slightly easier, allow for 7 players or more
-* Existing BUG: A player that get's into prison always stays there
+* Existing BUG: A player that gets into prison always stays there.
   * Other than just fixing the bug, try to understand what's wrong with the design and fix the root cause
 * Existing BUG: coins are added to the wrong player.
 Try to understand what made this bug likely and fix the design so that it becomes very unlikely.
 * Introducing new categories of questions seems like tricky business.